Lodewijk van Bylandt: Career

-One of the first convoys, escorted by five Dutch warships under command of Van Bylandt, departed from the Texel in December 1779, and was intercepted by a far stronger British squadron near the Isle of Wight on 30 December 1779.
-This led to the celebrated Affair of Fielding and Bylandt in which Bylandt was forced to strike his colors after firing just one broadside.
+In December 1779, a Dutch merchant convoy, escorted by five warships under van Bylandt, departed from the Texel and was intercepted by a far stronger British squadron near the Isle of Wight on 30 December 1779.
+This led to the affair of Fielding and Bylandt in which Bylandt struck his colors after firing just one broadside.
 This humiliation caused a furore in the Dutch Republic in which the stadtholder was also attacked.
 Van Bylandt demanded a special court-martial to clear his name of accusations of cowardice and treason, and he was acquitted.